rockset/rockset-js/packages/cli/README.md

 ## `rockset local:queryLambda:add NAME`

-Add an empty entity with the specified name to the project.
-The path for the entity is the same
+Add an empty lambda with the specified name to the project.
+The path for the lambda is the same

 ```
 USAGE
   $ rockset local:queryLambda:add NAME

 ARGUMENTS
-  NAME  The fully qualified name of the entity you wish to resolve
+  NAME  The fully qualified name of the lambda you wish to add

 OPTIONS
-  -e, --entity=lambda  [default: lambda] the type of entity you wish to add
   -h, --help  show CLI help

 DESCRIPTION
-  Add an empty entity with the specified name to the project.
-The path for the entity is the same
+  Add an empty lambda with the specified name to the project.
+The path for the lambda is the same
-     as would be created with 'rockset local:resolve'
+       as would be created with 'rockset local:resolve'.
 ```

 _See code: [src/commands/local/queryLambda/add.ts](https://github.com/rockset/rockset-js/blob/v0.4.0/src/commands/local/queryLambda/add.ts)_